Thesis and dissertation proofreading

 4. Feedback is incorporated

-• Supervisor/committee feedback is addressed.
+• Supervisor/committee feedback is fully addressed.

 • You’ve resolved any flagged issues or comments.